Medicaid for the Elderly and People with Disabilities Handbook

 • Certificate of U.S. Citizenship (N-560 or N-561)

-If a person does not provide one of these primary evidence documents that establish both U.S. citizenship and identity, the person must provide one document that establishes:
+If a person does not provide one of these primary evidence documents to establish both U.S. citizenship and identity, the person must provide two separate documents, one document each to verify:

 • U.S. citizenship; and